palm86/hex_flora/priv/specimens/othonna_parviflora.md

 ### Distribution in the Hex

-The species grows in sandy kloofs and foothills of the Hex River Mountains to the north west of the valley in the South Hex Sandstone Fynbos vegetation zone.
+The species grows in sandy kloofs and foothills of the Hex River Mountains to the north west of the valley in the De Doorns Sandstone Fynbos vegetation zone.

 ### References